Comedy Clubs in London

 Old Rope | Soho

 Fancy paying good money for old rope?
 Excellent news – here’s a comedy club offering just that.
 Well, specifically, it’s a weekly night where comedians big and small (metaphorically) can come and try out some of their new material.
 If it starts bombing, they’ll just clutch onto the noose dangling next to them on stage, and switch over to some more tried-and-tested stuff.
-Which means you’re basically guaranteed to have a great night.
+Which means you’re basically guaranteed to have a great night either way.

 Details: 1 Phoenix Street, WC2H 8BU | Every Monday, check line-ups and book HERE